Dr-Gigavolt/dbus-aggregate-batteries/README.md

 The service starts automatically after start/restart of the Venus OS.
 After modifying of files restart it by executing:

-sh restart - it kills the service which starts automatically again sh restart_dbus-serial-battery - the same for all instances of the battery driver sh restart_all - the same for both, battery driver and AggregateBatteries (please adapt the last two according your version of SerialBattery)
+sh restart - it kills the service which starts automatically again sh restart_dbus-serial-battery - kills all instances of Serial Battery, reninstalls files and starts again If you restart the Serial Battery, wait until all instances are visible, assign CustomNames and restart the Aggregate Batteries

 For debugging (to see the error messages in the console) it is reasonable to rename: ./service/run and start by: python3 aggregatebatteries.py